-- Inform the policies and strategic decision making process of the NZSAR Council. - Share initiatives, processes and knowledge to enhance the measurement, capacity, capability, preparedness, delivery and reduction of SAR in New Zealand. - Create and strengthen relationships and linkages across participants within the New Zealand SAR Sector. - Work collectively and collaboratively in order to deliver objectives within the national SAR strategic plan. - Inform the Council and Secretariat of issues which may impact on the delivery of SAR services, capability or preparedness.

-- Provide relevant information to enable the validation and monitoring of national SAR service and financial performance, standards, training, agreements and documentation relevant to all participants in New Zealand SAR.

-- To inform and support New Zealand's search and rescue:
+• Inform the policies and strategic decision making process of the NZSAR Council.

+- Share initiatives, processes and knowledge to enhance the measurement, capacity, capability, preparedness, delivery and reduction of SAR in New Zealand. - Create and strengthen relationships and linkages across participants within the New Zealand SAR Sector. - Work collectively and collaboratively in order to deliver objectives within the national SAR strategic plan. - Inform the Council and Secretariat of issues which may impact on the delivery of SAR services, capability or preparedness. - Provide relevant information to enable the validation and monitoring of national SAR service and financial performance, standards, training, agreements and documentation relevant to all participants in New Zealand SAR. - To inform and support New Zealand's search and rescue: - Vision - Mission - Values - o Goals - o Risks - o Plan - Assist in shaping and supporting the National SAR Support Programme.
-- o Vision

-- o Mission

-- Values

-- o Goals

-- o Risks

-- o Plan

-- Assist in shaping and supporting the National SAR Support Programme

-The Consultative Committee, as a collective entity, does not have a role in the coordination or execution of search and rescue operations, though individual members or organisations are likely to have operational roles.
+The NZSAR Consultative Committee, as a collective entity, does not have a role in the coordination or execution of search and rescue operations, though individual members or organisations are likely to have operational roles.

-NZSAR Consultative Committee members are:
+NZSAR Consultative Committee members are: 6

 - Amateur Radio Emergency Communications

 - Ambulance New Zealand

 - Antarctica New Zealand

 - Aviation New Zealand

 - Civil Aviation Authority

 - Coastguard New Zealand

 - Department of Conservation

+- Fire and Emergency New Zealand

+- Kordia Maritime Operations Centre (MOC) Maritime Radio

 - LandSAR New Zealand

 - Maritime New Zealand

-- Maritime Operations Centre

 - Ministry of Transport

 - National Ambulance Sector Office

 - New Zealand Defence Force

-- New Zealand Fire Service

-- New Zealand Mountain Safety Council

-- New Zealand Police

-- NZSAR Secretariat

-- Rescue Coordination Centre New Zealand

-- Surf Life Saving New Zealand

-- Water Safety New Zealand

-&lt;sup>5 As at February 2017
+&lt;sup>6 As at February 2021